Oli-w0/Finance-Manager/README.md

 Database Migration
 Claude assisted with migrating the project from MySQL to SQLite to make the application fully portable and self-contained, requiring no external database installation from the end user.

+Also Claude reviewed my readme and added improvements